Shutterstock 1674318649

 Speak to a packaging expert

-The best way to understand the impact this may have on your company and avoid a hefty tax bill is to speak to a plastic packaging consultant.
+The best way to ensure that you’re plastic packaging is compliant is to speak to a plastic packaging consultant.
 A lot goes into choosing the right packaging for your product, so it’s important to make sure you’re following government guidelines and opting for packaging that protects your product and is cost effective.
 Find out more about how to effectively package your products.

 Businesses such as Titan Packaging will review your packaging process from start to finish and help you transition to a more sustainable, cost-effective packaging process that follows the plastic tax guidance.
 Get in touch